marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 .. setenv.c:22

-.. function:: int setenv(const char* name,const char* value,int overwrite)
+.. function:: int setenv (const char *name,   const char *value, int overwrite)

   ``setenv`` adds :samp:`{name}` to the environment with value :samp:`{value}`.
 If the name was already present in the environment,